Dorcatz123/Mini-gpt-researcher/README.md

 ## History of the Mini-gpt researcher

-A project initiated by Akshay P R.
+-A project initiated by Akshay P R.

-Key Milestones:
+**Key Milestones**:
-[09 2024]: Initial concept and prototype developed.
+-[09 2024]: Initial concept and prototype developed.
-As we bring in more contributors, the project remains rooted in its mission to provide accessible and reliable information backed by links to the source documents.
+-As we bring in more contributors, the project remains rooted in its mission to provide accessible and reliable information backed by links to the source documents.

 ## License